- Where to stay

 Småland

 The province of Småland, with its vast forests, offers several options for a stay in nature.
 One is Ramoa Adventure Village, where the accommodation is an experience.
-Choose between a variety of cottages and tents, a floating bedroom only accessible with a kayak or the crown jewel – a pavilion on a private island in the middle of Lake Örken.
+Choose between various cottages and tents, a floating bedroom only accessible with a kayak or the crown jewel – a pavilion on a private island in the middle of Lake Örken.
 Ramoa works with local suppliers and encourages the guests to share their responsibility for the environment.

 Another gem is Getnö Gård, a farm located in Åsnen National Park.
 Choose between nature camping, secluded houses and summer cottages.
-Getnö is the natural waterway into the national park and Lake Åsnen, boasting some 1,000 islands.
+Getnö is the natural waterway into the national park and Lake Åsnen, boasting 1,000 islands.
 The area dates to the Viking Age, and if you’re looking for stripped-down accommodation, the rustic timber cabin ‘Vikingaborgen’ by the lake is a safe bet.

 Eriksberg Hotel & Nature Reserve